 Who Is Liable for My Car Accident?

 It is important to identify who was at fault for a crash.
 Whose actions directly led to the collision and your injuries?
 In many cases, this is clear.
 You know whose vehicle collided with your own while you obeyed the rules of the road.
 If it is not immediately clear, a thorough car investigation should provide you with answers.
+Our Cleveland law firm can help initiate investigations utilizing car accident experts.

 However, liability and fault for an accident are two different issues.
-You also need to identify which party is liable for your injuries.
+We also need to identify which party is liable for your injuries.
 In other words, who is legally responsible for compensating you?
 This can differ from who is responsible for the accident, which is why it is important to work with an experienced car accident attorney in Cleveland.

 What is Negligence?